Bennotsi-MTG/Doomsday-Codex/adv/cb-piles.md

 Example:
 ```
-ToA+DR+LED:
+LED in play, ToA in hand:
--> IC, DR, DR, LP, CB                  2B (3)         8+9 Storm
+-> IC, DR, DR, LP, CB                   BBB+1 (4)         6+7 Storm
 ```

 In this instance we can play ToA twice.
 Draw IC for turn.
-Play DR to play IC.
-Play out all your spells resulting in (2BBBBBB) mana being left.
-Cast ToA with storm count of 8 (2BB remaining).
-Then activate CB to return ToA to hand to cast it again for storm count of 9.
-This results in 17 copies of ToA being available across the pile.
-This example does require some quite specific circumstances but it does help illustrate tricks you can do with it.
-Even a low initial storm count of 5 for the first copy allows for a total of 11 storm in total.
+Play IC, sacrifice LED in response and play out all your spells resulting in 8 black mana being left.
+Cast ToA with storm count of 6 (and 4 black floating).
+Then activate CB to return ToA to hand to cast it again for storm count of 7.
+This results in 13 copies of ToA being available off this pile.
+This example does require some quite specific circumstances but it does help illustrate tricks you can do with Conjurer's Bauble.
+Even a low initial storm count of 6 for the first copy allows for a total of 13 storm in total.

 ## Using CB to extend the pile

 You can use the theory of retrieving a card above to help build your pile up.
 Five card decks do have limits even if we get to choose all five cards.
 CB allows you to extend that to a pseudo-six cards.

 Example:
 ```
-CB in play+GP:
+CB in play + GP:
 -> LED, IC, LED, LP, BW                 BBB+1 (4)         8 Storm
 ```

-Normally double cantrip piles into using Infernal Contract/Cruel Bargain/Meditate would mean you draw yourself to death however with the CB in use, you can use the same trick as with the IU pile.
+Normally double cantrip piles that use Infernal Contract/Cruel Bargain/Meditate would mean that you draw yourself to death.
+However, with CB in the deck, you can use the same trick as with the IU pile.
 Use the GP to draw into the pile.
 Cast and crack the LED for BBB.
 You then use the CB to send the LED to the bottom of your deck and draw IC.
-Using BBB you now can draw the rest of the stack; LED, LP, BW, LED allowing you to storm to victory.
+Using the mana from LED, you now can draw the rest of the pile: LED, LP, BW, LED, allowing you to storm to victory.

 ## Using 2 CBs in a loop

 This section of discussion is one of the strongest arguments advocating the use of CB, especially in multiples.
 The more astute of you may have noticed one key inefficiency of two of the piles discussed already.
 I will copy them again here for convenience:

 Example: